Weakly turbulent saturation of the nonlinear scalar ergoregion instability

-The ergoregion instability mechanism exponentially amplifies negative energy states inside the ergoregion through positive energy fluxes at infinity \cite{Friedman:1978}.
-Specifically, massless field configurations subject to this instability in axisymmetric spacetimes are non-axisymmetric with azimuthal index $m$ and complex frequency $\omega_m$.
+where ${}^*$ denotes complex conjugation, and $g_{\mu\nu}$ being the background's metric.
+Eq.~\eqref{eq:KGeq} mimics the nonlinear derivative structure of the Einstein equations, $\partial^2 g\sim g(\partial g)^2$, and hence, acts as a proxy of full general relativity.
+We refer to the $\sim\kappa \Psi |\Psi|^2$ piece as potential-type self-interactions~\footnote{The derivative self-interactions descend from the Lagrangian $\mathcal{L}=(1-\alpha|\Psi|^2)|\partial\Psi|^2$ at leading order in $\alpha|\Psi|^2\ll 1$.}.
+In the linear regime, i.e., $\alpha=\kappa=0$, scalar field configurations subject to the ergoregion instability in axisymmetric spacetimes are non-axisymmetric with azimuthal index $m$ and complex frequency $\omega_m$.
 Let $m>0$ be the family of unstable modes, then the growth timescales of the energy of these modes was shown to increase as $\tau^{\rm EI}_m =[2 \ \text{Im}(\omega_m)]^{-1}\sim e^{a m}$, with $a>0$, in the eikonal limit $m\rightarrow\infty$ \cite{Comins:1978}.
-In this limit, such massless modes approach the dynamics of stably trapped null geodesics in the counter-rotating light ring contained within the ergoregion \cite{Comins:1978,inprep}; in particular, the unstable mode's pattern speed $\Sigma=\text{Re}(\omega_m)/m$ approaches those geodesics' orbital frequency $\omega_-$: $\Sigma\rightarrow \omega_-$ (see e.g., Ref.~\cite{inprep}).
+In this limit, such massless modes approach the dynamics of stably trapped null geodesics in the counter-rotating light ring contained within the ergoregion \cite{Comins:1978,Siemonsen:2025wib}; in particular, the unstable mode's pattern speed $\Sigma=\text{Re}(\omega_m)/m$ approaches those geodesics' orbital frequency $\omega_-$: $\Sigma\rightarrow \omega_-$ (see e.g., Ref.~\cite{Siemonsen:2025wib}).
 Intuitively, the decay rates of the longest lived massless modes, trapped in the counter-rotating light ring, turn negative as soon as the spacetime carries sufficient angular momentum to spawn an ergoregion.
-In particular, the linear ergoregion instability is a natural mechansim to drive perturbations into the nonlinear regime, where nonlinear processes associated with the stable light ring become important.

-Given this intrinsic connection, in this work we investigate the nonlinear saturation of the ergoregion instability for the first time.
-As a model of the full Einstein equations, we focus on a massless scalar testfield with derivative and potential-type self-interactions propagating on a (horizonless) spinning boson star background with ergoregion.
-We find that the fastest-growing ergoregion unstable state drives rapid amplification of higher-order azimuthal modes leading to a weakly turbulent saturation of the instability.
-This turbulent mechanism transfers energy from the largest scales (of this most unstable mode) down towards the eikonal limit, i.e., into high-frequency highly trapped modes filling the stable light ring.
-Initially this process occurs repeatedly.
-We characterize the nonlinear turbulent transfer timescales and speculate about the late-time dynamics of the system, as well as discuss implications for observational searches for black hole mimickers.
-We set $G=c=1$ throughout.